 A pounding headache, sensitivity to light and the immense feeling of nausea.
 Migraines are more than just a headache, I can tell you from personal experience.
 Having migraines myself made me worry about passing them onto my girls.
 I find it difficult to think of my girls going through such a horrible experience.
-I wanted to research and find out about if
+I wanted to research and find out about if 3 year olds can have migraines?

 Yes, 3 year olds can have migraines.
 It’s unfortunately sad but true.
 Migraines have been reported in babies as young as 18 months old.
 Migraines are relatively common in children in general, with half of all migraine sufferers having their first attack before the age of 12.
 By the time a child gets to school, 10% of their class will suffer from migraines.